 13. AGE LIMIT

 The upper age limit for applying for the award of SRF shall be 32 years.
-The upper age limit is relaxable upto 5 years in the case of candidates belonging to scheduled castes/tribes, women, physically handicapped and OBC applicants.
+The upper age limit is relaxable upto 5 years in case of candidates belonging to scheduled castes/Scheduled Tribes/OBC, physically handicapped and female applicants.

 14. APPLICATION PROCEDURE